 At the onset of cold production, the PCP's produce about 60 percent oil and 40 percent sand.
 Within about three months, these ratios improve to about 95 percent oil.
 These production improvements are attributed to the development of high porosity tubes known as "wormholes".
 These wormholes tend to spread horizontally creating a network of wells without having to use a drilling rig.

 With cold production, after the heavy oil is brought to the surface by the PCPs, a settling tank then separates the oil and sand.
 Trucks would then routinely visit the production site to remove the produced oil and clean sand from the tanks.
 Members include both producers as well as service and supply companies that are all striving to develop more efficient cold production methods.
 The information gained through CHORUS research is not intellectual property and the results are shared and published in journals.
 All members pay an annual fee to be part of the group that is now entering its 7th year.
-CHORUS also provides a valuable research opportunity for world international visiting scholars to come and work within the CHORUS integrated science research team here at the University of Calgary.
+CHORUS also provides a valuable research opportunity for world international visiting scholars to come and work within the CHORUS integrated science research team.

 Numerical modelling of such complexity is of particular interest to the field operators.
 Ideal predictions can assist oil producers to not only design better pumping schemes for sand control, but also optimize oil production and ensure wellbore stability.
 In this paper, the authors present an integrated modular approach to quantitatively predict sand production and enhanced oil recovery.
 A modular approach is then adopted to effectively take advantage of the existing advanced standard reservoir and stress-strain codes.
 The model is implemented into three integrated computational modules, ie. erosion module, reservoir module, and geomechanics module.
 The stress, flow and erosion equations are solved separately for each time increment, and the coupling items (porosity, permeability, plastic shear strain, etc) are passed among them or iterated until convergence is achieved on a time step basis.
 Numerical results of field studies are presented to illustrate the capabilities of the model.
 The effects of foamy oil flow and sand production are also examined to demonstrate the impact on the enhanced hydrocarbon recovery.
 The model is ready to be used in conjunction with 4-D seismic to tune the erosion parameters and aid in the improvement of seismic interpretation.